thatsmesasha/rcool/README.md

 npm start
 ```

+The RCool server consists of 4 parts: camera, control, drive and ml.
+You will see output messages when each of them boots.
+Wait until all 4 of them are loaded (takes around 10-15s for drive and ml).

-It will output url to access the website, or just go to http://YOUR-GOOGLE-VISION-KIT-IP:4200
+The program will output url to access the website, or just go to http://YOUR-GOOGLE-VISION-KIT-IP:4200

 #### Errors

 If you're getting errors, check if no other demos are running on the Google Vision Kit.
 Other programs block access to the camera.
+If car is not driving, check that it is on and you connected wires as they should be.
+If it's still not running, try restarting your Google Vision Kit, sometimes it doesn't detect pins.